CHILDREN WITH CEREBRAL PALSY (CP)

 Foot Orthopedic Health

 Abnormal contractions of muscles in the feet of a child with cerebral palsy can lead to a flat foot.
 Spasticity or increased muscle tone often causes this.
 When the tone of muscles in the ankles is too high, a child may develop toe-walking.
-The contracture of the muscles makes a child walk on his or her toes or on the balls of the feet.
+The contracture of the muscles makes a child walk on his or her toes or the balls of the feet.

-Scoliosis
+Juvenile Scoliosis

-Cerebral palsy may cause children to develop scoliosis, an abnormal curvature of the spine.
+Cerebral palsy may cause children to develop juvenile scoliosis, an abnormal curvature of the spine.
 The back muscles affected by cerebral palsy do not support the spine, and this can cause curvature.
 Scoliosis appears like a C- or S-shaped curve in the spinal column.
 Although cerebral palsy itself does not get progressively worse, scoliosis can get worse with time.
 If not treated, wheelchair patients seem to get worse more rapidly.

 A back brace is a common treatment to support the spine when the muscles cannot and a brace encourages normal growth.
 When the curvature becomes severe or impairs a child’s movements, surgery may be recommended.
 We also have technology such as the MAGEC rod to perform “Growth Friendly” Spine Surgery that helps the child’s spine grow as the correction progresses.